M5ez/M5ez/README.md

 The string named `nameAndCaption` can (as the name implies) hold both a name and a caption.
 If you don't do anything special they are set to the same string you supply.
 But if you pass `somename | Some caption`, the name is the part before the first pipe sign (`|`), the caption is everything after it.
 (Spaced around the pipe sign are removed.)

 The name is what is returned when you call `yourMenu.pickName()` after the menu has ran, and you can also supply it as an argument to `deleteItem()` (see below).
 The caption is what is printed, either in the item's line in the menu or as a caption with the image in an image menu.
 The caption is also returned by `yourMenu.pickCaption()`.

 If you put a tab character (Represented by `\t`) in the caption of a menu item, the text to the left of the tab will be left-aligned to the left of the menu item, and the text to the right of it will be right-aligned to the right of the item.
 You can see this feature in use in M5ez's settings menu where the part on the right generally represents the actual state of a setting.

-If an item is named "Back", "Exit" or "Done" (either with first letter capitalized all all lower case), the menu will exit is this item is picked, unless an advancedFunction is supplied (see below).
+If an item is named "Back", "Exit" or "Done" (either with first letter capitalised all all lower case), the menu will exit is this item is picked, unless an advancedFunction is supplied (see below).
 Note that while it has to be *named* one of these three things, it can be *captioned* something completely different.

 If you want your code to have more access to what just happened in the menu, you can supply an advancedFunction pointer.
 This way you can have a function that has access to all the member functions of the menu that called it, and it can determine whether the menu exits or not by returning `true` (keep running) or `false` (exit).

 ```
 bool myAdvancedFunction(ezMenu* callingMenu) {
 	Serial.print( callingMenu->pickCaption() )
 	If (msgBox("Wow...", "Are you sure?", "yes##no") == "yes") return false;
 	return true;
 }
 ```